Jangpura: Transport links

-Jangpura Station is on the Violet Line of the Delhi Metro, which runs from Kashmere Gate to Raja Nahar Singh.
-It is the 4th underground station on the line.
+Jangpura Station is on the Violet Line of the Delhi Metro, which runs from Kashmere Gate in the north to Raja Nahar Singh in the south.
 The entrance to the Metro station is next to Silver Oak Park, adjacent to the Pant Nagar Bus Stop on the east side of Tito Marg.
 The Pant Nagar Bus Stop has DTC bus services to Palam, Greater Kailash, Ambedkar Nagar, Delhi Main Railway Station, AIIMS, Safdarjung, Jawaharlal Nehru Stadium, among others.
-Jangpura is also served by Lajpat Nagar Station on the Ring Railway service of the Delhi Suburban Railway.
-It also is close to the Hazrat Nizamuddin Railway Station, which lies in Nizamuddin East.
+Jangpura is also served by the Lajpat Nagar station on the Ring Railway service of the Delhi Suburban Railway.
+It is also close to the Hazrat Nizamuddin Railway Station, which lies in Nizamuddin East.

-An exit for Jangpura is currently being constructed on the Barapulla Elevated Highway, which was built in 2010 for the XIXth Commonwealth Games to link Jawaharlal Nehru Stadium with Sarai Kale Khan on the Outer Ring Road.